 We are Experienced Sacramento Lemon Law Lawyers

-At Quill & Arrow Law, our experienced Sacramento lemon law lawyers dedicate our practice to representing consumers against large auto manufactures.
-Our Attorneys have years of experience in successfully handling lemon law claims against the following manufactures in Sacramento and neighboring cities such as Placer Country, Roseville, Auburn, Antelope, Elk Grove.
+At Quill & Arrow Law, our experienced Sacramento lemon law lawyers dedicate our practice to representing consumers against large auto manufacturers.
+Our Attorneys have years of experience in successfully handling lemon law claims against the following manufacturers in Sacramento and neighboring cities such as Placer Country, Roseville, Auburn, Antelope, Elk Grove.

 Here are some questions our Sacramento Lemon Law Lawyer’s Are Asked:

 No, that is a common misconception — it’s not actually true.

 It’s important to point out that California’s Lemon Law regulations protect purchasers of both new and used vehicles (including leased vehicles), so long as there was an applicable warranty for the time period during which you made reasonable attempts to repair the defects.
 If you were not able to secure an extended service warranty with your purchase of a used vehicle, for example, then you would likely not be entitled to Lemon Law compensation, though you might still be entitled to compensation through other means.